 He said, “I am now asking whether the protocol has changed since 2015 where people are no longer receiving medical treatment at the hospital but being manhandled and thrown out and left to die.”

-Khan said the incident involving Phillip was clearly a case of medical negligence and brutality.
+Khan said the incident involving Phillip was clearly a case of medical negligence and brutality, which will likely be scrutinized under Medical Negligence Law proceedings.
 “That is a case of medical negligence and the family should sue the system.
 That man died.
 And he didn’t die just so.
 He went for medical assistance and they missed something.
 That man could have suffered greater injury when he was manhandled by two security guards,” he said.

 Khan said the death of the elderly man should be investigated and action taken against those responsible.